signalfx/splunk-otel-collector/deployments/fargate/README.md

   "name": "splunk_otel_collector"
 }
 ```

 In the above container definition the Collector is configured to use the default
 configuration file `/etc/otel/collector/fargate_config.yaml`.
 The Collector image Dockerfile
 is available [here](../../cmd/otelcol/Dockerfile) and the contents of the default
 configuration file can be seen [here](../../cmd/otelcol/config/collector/fargate_config.yaml).
-Note that the receiver `smartagent/ecs-metadata` is enabled by default.
+Note that the receiver `awsecscontainermetrics` is enabled by default.

 In summary, the default Collector container definition does the following:

 - Specifies the Collector image.
 - Sets the access token using environment variable `SPLUNK_ACCESS_TOKEN`.
 - Sets the realm using environment variable `SPLUNK_REALM`.
 - Sets the default configuration file path using environment variable `SPLUNK_CONFIG`.
-- Excludes `ecs-metadata` metrics from the Collector image using environment variable `ECS_METADATA_EXCLUDED_IMAGES`.

 Assign a stringified array of metrics you want excluded to environment variable
 `METRICS_TO_EXCLUDE`.
 You can set the memory limit for the memory limiter processor using